Affiliate links on Android Authority may earn us a commission. Learn more.

-- Short duration listings: Fraudulent sellers often want to close a deal asap.
+- Short-duration listings: Fraudulent sellers often want to close a deal ASAP.
 The longer their listing is on eBay, the greater their chances of being caught — so be cautious when you see one-day listings.
-However, there are valid exceptions, such as tickets to an upcoming event.
+There may be valid exceptions however, such as tickets to an upcoming event.

-- Heavily discounted or sold-out items: Be cautious if a seller has lots of high-value items at suspiciously low prices or a stock of hard-to-find goods sold out everywhere else.
-For example, one red flag is when items are shipped from China for cheap, as it’s bound to be a knock-off.
+- Heavily discounted or sold-out items: Be cautious if a seller has many high-value items at suspiciously low prices, or a stock of hard-to-find goods sold out everywhere else.
+For example, one red flag is when items are shipped from China for cheap, as they’re bound to be a knock-off.
 If a deal seems too good to be true, it probably is.

 - Off-eBay contact or payment: Always be careful if a seller asks for your personal details, such as an email address or phone number.
 They may be trying to get you to pay cash or transfer money to an overseas account, which you should never do.
-It is against eBay policy, and the eBay Money Back Guarantee would not cover your purchase.
+It’s against eBay policy, and the eBay Money Back Guarantee wouldn’t cover your purchase.

 - Unsafe payment methods: eBay doesn’t allow some payment methods because the payment can’t be traced or recovered if there’s a problem.
-If a seller asks you to pay using a process absent from eBays accepted payments policy, do not go through with the transaction.
+Don’t proceed with a transaction if a seller asks you to pay using a process absent from eBay’s accepted payments policy.

 Where else can I get help?

-If you have any questions or concerns that weren’t addressed in the previous sections, here are a couple of other places you can seek help.
+If you have any questions or concerns not addressed in the previous sections, here are some other places to seek help.

 eBay Community is a meeting point for eBay buyers and sellers to chat, ask questions, and exchange advice.
-You’ll find discussion boards on various topics and can start a conversation to get answers.
+You’ll find discussion boards on various topics, and you can start a conversation to get answers.

-A green checkmark beside the left of a thread indicates that the question has been resolved.
-You can also see how many other members viewed, commented on, or liked a post from the right.
+A green checkmark in a thread indicates that a question has been resolved.
+You can also see how many other members have viewed, commented on, or liked a post.

 eBay Knowledge Base

 That’s how to access all the resources at your disposal to resolve any issue you might have on eBay.
 If there’s a problem with an item you bought, try to work it out with the seller first.
-But rest assured, you can always ask eBay to step in if you need them.
+But rest assured, you can always ask eBay to step in if needed.